Bermuda: Offshore Investment

-In July 2004 Bermuda passed the Criminal Code Amendment Act 2004, which makes market manipulation and insider trading criminal offenses for the first time in the jurisdiction.
+In July 2004 Bermuda passed the Criminal Code Amendment Act 2004, which makes market manipulation and insider trading criminal offences for the first time in the jurisdiction.
 The legislation imposes fines of up to BMD100,000 and a five year jail sentence for market manipulation, and a seven year custodial sentence and BMD175,000 fine for those found guilty of insider trading.

 The government explained that the new laws were put in place following reviews of the financial services sector conducted by the International Monetary Fund (IMF) and the UK government.

 In August 2005, BSX was granted designated investment exchange (DIE) status by the UK Financial Services Authority (FSA).
 Designation as a recognised stock exchange by HM Revenue & Customs (HMRC) was also awarded in December 2007.
 This gives any Eurobond listed on the BSX the same exemption from withholding on interest payments that currently exists at EU exchanges.